Early Intervention Services

 Standard Measure

-HIV Testing: Agencies providing HIV testing will ensure the following:
+HIV Testing: Agencies providing HIV testing must ensure the following:

-• HIV testing is performed using blood samples (either finger stick or venipuncture)
+• Staff perform HIV testing using blood samples (either finger stick or venipuncture).

-• Records are maintained of the number of HIV tests conducted in each measurement year
+• The agency maintains records of the number of HIV tests conducted in each measurement year.

-• Records are maintained of test results with documentation that indicates whether the client was informed of their status
+• The agency maintains records of test results with documentation that indicates whether staff informed the client of their status.

-RWHAP Part B and State Services funds may be used to purchase CLIA-approved in-home testing kits.
+Agencies may use RWHAP Part B and State Services funds to purchase Food and Drug Administration (FDA)-approved in-home testing kits.

-2. Percentage of clients who test positive for HIV who are given their test results in the measurement year.
-(HRSA HAB measure)
+1. Percentage of clients who test positive for HIV who received their test results in the measurement year.

-Results Counseling: Results counseling must be offered to all clients regardless of the result of the HIV test performed.
-Results counseling should include a discussion of safe health practices and general health education for all clients.
+Results Counseling: Agencies must offer results counseling to clients testing through their agency (whether in person or with a home test kit), regardless of the result of the HIV test performed.
+Results counseling should include a discussion of safe health practices and general health education for clients.

 • Health education regarding HIV